Burning of Fairfield (1779): Background

 The attack was the second stop along Tryon's raid of Connecticut's rebellious coastline, in which 2,600 regulars launched a punitive campaign on Fairfield and New Haven from their base in Long Island.

 The raid was actually Tryon's second on Fairfield County, after his near identical 1777 landings at Compo Beach leading to the destruction of Continental supplies at Danbury and a major showdown at Ridgefield with David Wooster, Benedict Arnold and 700 Connecticut militiamen, including many from Fairfield.
 Present-day Fairfield had been spared action in that raid as the action happened to its west in what is now Westport.

 Until recently, the defense of southwestern Connecticut had been the domain of Brig.
 Gen. Gold Selleck Silliman.
-But, in May of 1779, two months before Tryon's second raid, Silliman was kidnapped from his Fairfield home by a band of tories and taken to Oyster Bay.
-Silliman's house on Jennings Road is one of the few left standing in the town today.
-In the months leading up to the raid, Fairfield had developed a reputation for providing materiel and personnel to the continental war effort, with a great deal of privateers passing through Black Rock Harbor.
+But, in May of 1779, two months before Tryon's second raid, Silliman was kidnapped from his Fairfield home by a band of tories and taken to Oyster Bay, New York as prisoner.
+Silliman's house on Jennings Road is one of the few left standing in Fairfield today.
+In the months leading up to the raid, Fairfield had developed a reputation for providing materiel and personnel to the continental war effort, with a great many privateers passing through Black Rock Harbor.

 On July 5, 1779, the British landed at New Haven, raided the town and the nearby Black Rock Fort, and then returned to Long Island.
 Gen. Garth was able to spare the town from burning in spite of Tryon's orders to the contrary.

 Attack

 Tryon's raiding force left their base in Huntington in the morning hours of July 7.
 Soon after, the British flotilla was spotted by militia forces at a (now submerged) fort at Grover's Point in Black Rock Harbor.
 The town was alerted and most unarmed civilians fled inland.
 Tryon and his initial landing force of 800 infantry landed on present-day South Pine Creek beach in the afternoon and marched inland towards the town center.
 Tryon's force was of extremely high fighting quality, consisting of "two bodies of Fusileers, the Guards, the Fifty-fourth regiment of foot and the King’s American (loyalist) regiment.”
 The American forces amounted to scattered elements of the 4th Connecticut Militia and Lt.
 Isaac Jarvis's guns at Grover's Point in present-day Bridgeport.
-Tryon's force disembarked under harassing fire from Jarvis's guns before meeting a party of the town's notable residents.
-The British sent Parson Sayre, the town's Presbyterian minister, to the militia with an entreaty to surrender.
-A militia Col. Samuel Whiting responded firmly in the negative.
+Tryon's force disembarked under harassing fire from Jarvis's guns before meeting a party of the town's most influential residents.
+The British sent Parson Sayre, the town's Presbyterian minister, to the town's militia with an entreaty to surrender.
+A militia Col. Samuel Whiting responded in the negative.